 Tip of the iceberg

 Unfortunately there are some cons for synthetically generating test data.
-In many cases when we start to think about synthetic test data generation, we probably think about the top of the iceberg.
+In many cases when we start to think about synthetic test data generation, we probably think about the tip of the iceberg.
 And initially generating synthetic test data sounds pretty easy.
 But quickly some problems arise because you’ll also have the bottom part of the iceberg.
 And this is far more complicated.

 For example: what about generating synthetic test data for that other system you needed?
 How do I get the test data into my database?
 Can it be imported via the database or only via the front-end of a system?
 Are you allowed to do so?
-For example; Salesforce only allows you to use the front end.
+For example: Salesforce only allows you to use the front end.
 You can’t communicate directly with a database.
-But what about the second system or the third one?
+And what about the second system or the third one?
 You probably don’t have just one system, you probably have multiple systems.

-The disadvantages of SYNTHETIC TEST DATA
+The disadvantages of synthetic test data

-It gets even more complicated, because when you think about generating all attributes with synthetic test data generators, it is a pretty difficult job already.
+When you think about generating all attributes with synthetic test data generators, it is a pretty difficult job already.
 In many cases a simple data model already exists out of a 1.000 tables, with for example 15 columns.
 So if you want to generate synthetic test data for this system you already need to have 15.000 generators (1.000 x 15).
 You’ll need these to be able the have all the necessary attributes for your system.
 So if you start thinking about synthetic test data generation, you’ll need to know:

 - How many attributes your datamodel has (not database)